NoahR02/learn-odin/src/control_flow_statements/for_statement.md

 # For Statement

-The for statement also called the for loop is useful for executing some block of code a specified amount of times based upon some condition.
+The for statement, also called the for loop is, useful for executing some block of code a specified amount of times based upon some condition.

 A basic for loop has 2 statements and one conditional which are separated by semicolons:
 - The initial statement: This is executed before the first iteration.
 - The conditional: This is checked before every iteration.
-If the condition is false then the code in the for loop will stop executing.
+If the condition is false, then the code in the for loop will stop executing.
 - The final statement: This is executed at the end of every iteration

 The initial and final statements are optional.